FMarnix/RoadTrafficAPI/README.md

 4. Migrate the database: `make migrate`
 5. Populate the database: `make populate`

+## Code Formatting

+You can run the command 'python3 -m black .' to format the code in the app.

 ## Populating the Database

 The `populate` command will use a function to populate the database with data from two files in the `data` directory.
 This will ensure that the database is populated with the necessary data.